House impeachment managers wrap up their case with Trump's obstruction

-House Intelligence Chairman Adam Schiff and the impeachment managers are finishing their opening arguments Friday in their final chance to make an uninterrupted pitch to senators on the fence that they should hear from more witnesses in the impeachment trial of President Donald Trump.
+House Intelligence Chairman Adam Schiff and the impeachment managers have finished their opening arguments Friday in their final chance to make an uninterrupted pitch to senators on the fence that they should hear from more witnesses in the impeachment trial of President Donald Trump.

-The House managers wrapped up their case for why the President abused his office and turned to the argument that Trump conducted unprecedented obstruction of the House's impeachment investigation, which is the second article of impeachment the House passed last month: obstruction of Congress.
+The House managers wrapped up their case for why the President abused his office and spent Friday on the argument that Trump conducted unprecedented obstruction of the House's impeachment investigation, which is the second article of impeachment the House passed last month.
+The Senate adjourned shortly before 9 p.m.
+ET.

 LIVE UPDATES: Impeachment trial of President Trump